awsdocs/amazon-sagemaker-developer-guide/doc_source/deepar.md

 **Q: How do I use the categorical feature?**

 The categorical feature `cat` can be used to encode a grouping\.
 If the time\-series belong to `N` different groups, you can encode each such group by a number \(`0 to N - 1`\)\.
 The model can then use the categorical feature to generate better forecasts\.
 To use this feature, the parameter `cardinality` has to be set to the number of groups \(e\.g\. `N`\) and the `embedding_dimension` parameter also has to be set\.
+If either of these two hyperparameters is not set, then the cat field in train/test time series is ignored\.
 The embedding dimension is typically smaller than `cardinality`, for instance `log(N)`\.
 It is important to remember that, in the training set, all categories from `0 to N - 1` must be present in the training data or an otherwise an exception will be thrown\.
 This is occurs because during inference, we can only forecast for categories which we have previously seen in training\.

 **Q: Can I pass multiple files?**